Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

 ## Abstract and learning objectives

-In this lab, you will learn how to build and configure an Internet of Things (IoT) Audit Solution using Azure Blockchain.
-You will do this using Ethereum blockchain ledger with the use of Smart Contracts to collect device telemetry information in addition to enforce contract specifics related to conditions during transport of goods.
+In this lab, you will learn how to build and configure an Internet of Things (IoT) Audit Solution using Azure blockchain services.
+You will collect device telemetry using Azure IoT Hub and use Ethereum blockchain ledger to enforce contract specifics related to conditions during transport of goods.
 Specifically, the IoT devices will report temperature and humidity data that will be validated through the Smart Contracts against agreed upon acceptable ranges.

-At the end of this hands-on lab, you will be better able to build a solution to deploy and configure Azure Blockchain Workbench, write and deploy Ethereum Smart Contracts with Solidity, and integrate both IoT and Blockchain together into a single solution.
+At the end of this hands-on lab, you will be better able to build a solution to deploy and configure Azure Blockchain Workbench, write and deploy Ethereum Smart Contracts with Solidity, and integrate both IoT and the blockchain ledger into a single solution.

 ### Overview